-Scottish Government policy on reducing health inequalities includes Equally Well, the 2008 report of the Ministerial Task Force on Health Inequalities.
-This set out a series of recommendations addressing the social determinants of health - including education, poverty and employment - and health and wellbeing in the early years.
-It also called for analysis to support long-term monitoring of inequalities in a number of high level indicators, of which HLE was one.
+Equally Well is the Scottish Government's social policy framework on reducing health inequalities initiated by the Ministerial Task Force on Health Inequalities.
+This sets out a series of recommendations addressing the social determinants of health - including education, poverty and employment - and the need for preventative action in the early years.
+In 2008 the Ministerial Task Force called for analysis to support long-term monitoring of inequalities in a number of high level indicators, of which HLE was one.